Vermifilter toilet: History

 Anna Edey constructed a vermicomposting flush toilet in 1995, called the Solviva Biocarbon filter system.
 This was later adapted by Wendy Howard.
 Dean Cameron in Australia developed the "dowmus" vermifilter toilet in the mid 1990s which morphed into the biolytyx system.
 Colin Bell from New Zealand began marketing his "wormorator" in the late 1990s, a twin-chamber vermifilter toilet.

 Later, attention began to focus on applications in the developing world in 2009-2012 through the Sanitation Ventures project at the London School of Hygiene and Tropical Medicine (LSHTM) funded by a grant from the Bill & Melinda Gates Foundation.
 This project had the goal of finding solutions to the problem of pit latrine filling: vermifilter toilets appeared to be an attractive option.
 Colin Bell provided the design and technical development was led by Claire Furlong in collaboration with Professor Michael Templeton of Imperial College London, and was carried out at the Centre for Advanced Technology (CAT) in Wales.
 By the end of the project, the team had built a usable prototype at CAT, determined key operating parameters and shown that there was consumer interest.

 In parallel with the LSHTM work and also with Bill and Melinda Gates Foundation funding, Biofilcom (under Kweko Annu) developed a vermifilter toilet which has been commercialised in Ghana and Bangladesh.
 Development of the GSAP (Ghana Sustainable Aid Project) Microflush vermifilter toilet was also funded by the Bill and Melinda Gates Foundation.

 Oxfam subsequently funded the construction of field-based trials in Ethiopia (in 2013), Liberia (in 2013), while ACTED funded the development and construction of a communal (school) vermifilter toilet in Pakistan.

 In continuation of the earlier Sanitation Ventures work, in 2013 Bear Valley Ventures was awarded a Development Innovation Ventures grant from USAID to support field testing in three countries and three different settings.
 This work was carried out in partnership with Oxfam (humanitarian relief camp, Myanmar), Water for People (peri-urban, Uganda) and PriMove (rural, India).
 After a year long trial the conclusion was that it worked well in all three settings: the results from India have been published.

 After field testing Bear Valley Ventures and PriMove (under Ajeet Oak) continued to collaborate from 2014 onwards on developing and marketing the Tiger Toilet band vermifilter toilet to low income rural and peri-urban households.
-From 2015-2017 they worked with the Institute for Transformative Technologies (under Shashi Bulaswar) to rigorously test the product and explore paths to scale.
+From 2015 to 2017 they worked with the Institute for Transformative Technologies (under Shashi Bulaswar) to rigorously test the product and explore paths to scale.
 In 2018 Bear Valley Ventures and PriMove set up TBF Environmental Solutions Pvt Ltd to commercialise the Tiger Toilet and related technologies.

 Oxfam (under Andy Bastable) have collaborated closely with Dr Claire Furlong to further develop applications for emergency and humanitarian camps.

 In 2020 the International Worm-based Sanitation Association was formed under the leadership of Prof. Michael Templeton of Imperial College London to share, develop and promote best practice in vermifiltration for sanitation.